Fast, effortless and 100% online.

-It’s 12% of your salary after this amount, and it drops to 2% once you earn over £50,000 a year.
+It’s 13.25% of your salary after you start earning £190 per year.
+This amount then drops to 3.25% once you earn over £50,270 a year.

 Earning over £50,270 makes you a Higher Rate earner.